Professional Development: Training & Engagement

 Explore the creative potential of AI in generating art, music, and video.
 This session will introduce educators and creatives to the latest AI tools, such as Midjourney for visuals, Soundraw for music, and RunwayML for video.
 With live demonstrations, we’ll discuss both the opportunities and challenges these tools present, covering practical classroom applications, legal and ethical concerns, and how to responsibly enrich educational materials.

-AI Hands-On: LLM's - ChatGPT vs Gemini vs. Copilot: In this interactive one-hour workshop, participants will explore the capabilities of three powerful AI chatbots.
+AI Hands-On: LLMs - ChatGPT vs Gemini vs. Copilot: In this interactive one-hour workshop, participants will explore the capabilities of three powerful AI chatbots.
 By experimenting with different prompts and tasks, participants will gain insights into the strengths, weaknesses, and unique features of each Large Language Model (LLM).
 The workshop will also touch upon the ethical implications and potential biases associated with AI.

 AI Demystified: Harnessing AI to Craft Effective Prompts: In this one-hour session, participants will explore the art and science of crafting more effective prompts with AI tools that can be used to enhance their instructional and research practices.
 Attendees will practical examples and hands-on exercises, with a solid understanding of prompt engineering techniques.